Audit Regulations and Guidance

 Issues for audit firms outside the US that audit entities with a primary or secondary listing in the US, or a significant subsidiary thereof, and need to register with the PCAOB.

 It’s important to maintain your firm record accurately.
 An inaccurate or out of date firm record may constitute a misdescription of your firm.
 It could also lead to regulatory or disciplinary action.
+This is particularly relevant for firms requiring registration for audit in Ireland where there are different ownership rules.

 The audit regulations require a registered auditor to be controlled in a certain way (see Chapter 2 of the Audit Regulations and Guidance).